 * All recovery periods vary depending on the person or severity of the condition.

 At Q Spine Institute, the laser discectomy procedure is performed on patients who have not found relief from herniated disc pain through conservative treatments.

 Patients with chronic pain conditions, where spinal fusion is not recommended, are often good candidates for laser discectomy.
 If you’re experiencing pain from herniated or bulging vertebral discs and non-surgical treatments have not alleviated your symptoms, you might talk to your doctor about a laser discectomy.
 You can also consult with experts at the Q Spine Institute team on the procedure.

 During the laser discectomy procedure, a small incision is made, and a tube is then inserted into the spine for imaging and surgery.
 Portions of herniated discs can be removed using laser technology, and small bulges or tears can be repaired in this kind of treatment.

 As with any kind of surgery, there are some risks involved.
 You should consult with your doctor about any kind of treatment for spinal pain.

 Laser discectomy techniques allow surgeons to remove a portion of the vertebral disc compressing the nerve, without requiring a traditional open back surgery, and without altering the stability of the spine.

 Laser discectomy procedures have a higher patient satisfaction rate and faster recovery times than traditional open back surgery.

-If you’re interested in knowing more about laser discectomy or would like to consult with Dr. Q and the Q Spine Institute about your spinal condition, make an appointment today!
+If you’re interested in knowing more about laser discectomy or would like to consult with the Q Spine Institute about your spinal condition, make an appointment today!
 We look forward to helping you.